-The twin sons of Isaac, Esau and Jacob, are perhaps the classic model of sibling rivalry, and their contentious relationship has had a tremendous impact on history.
-Richard Ritenbaugh introduces the ancient people known as the Edomites by examining the life of the original Edomite, Esau.
+The twin sons of Isaac, Esau and Jacob, are a classic model of sibling rivalry, and their contentious relationship has had a tremendous impact on history.

-The Bible mentions eating around 700 times, highlighting the broad practicality of the Bible's instruction.
-Its lessons for us are drawn from life itself, and eating is a major part of everyone's experience.
-Regardless of race, wealth, education, gender, or age, everybody eats.
-By studying eating in the experiences of others, we plumb a deep well of instruction from which we can draw vital lessons to help us through life.
+By studying eating in the experiences of those in the Bible, we plumb a deep well of instruction from which we can draw vital lessons to help us through life.

-Paul refers to the church as "the Israel of God."
-Why?
-Why not "the Judah of God," or "the Ephraim of God" or "the Galilee of God?"
-Why did God not inspire Paul to call the church by Israel's original name, Jacob—"the Jacob of God?"
-Charles Whitaker explains.
+Paul refers to the church as 'the Israel of God.'
+Why not 'the Judah of God'?
+Why did God not inspire Paul to call the church "the Jacob of God"?

 The Bible is full of marriage symbolism.
 We have been invited to participate in the very Marriage Supper of Jesus Christ—not just as a guest, but as the Bride!